cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/reproducible-community-modpack-bug-report--medium-priority-.md

 ---
 name: Reproducible Community Modpack Bug Report (Medium Priority)
-about: " Submit a bug report that occurs in the Community Modpack that can be reproduced fairly consistantly."
+about: Submit a bug report that occurs in the Community Modpack that can be reproduced fairly consistantly.
 title: ''
 labels: Bug, Reproducible, Community Modpack
 assignees: pastorismylord